tchen-research/RandNLA/04-Regression/regression.md

 First, $\vec{A}$ is factorized (e.g QR factorization).
 Second, the factorization is used to solve the linear system.
 When implemented properly, such algorithms are numerically stable and require $O(nd^2)$ operations.

-However, we identify two shortcomings of the above approach:.

-- The dominant cost is computing a matrix factorization which, as we have seen in our discussion on the [cost of linear algebra](../01-Background/cost-of-numerical-linear-algebra.ipynb), does not have a particularly high flop-rate.
-- The total number of flops is $O(nd^2)$, which might be too expensive when $n\gg d \gg 1$.
+However, the dominant cost of this approach is computing a matrix factorization which, as we have seen in our discussion on the [cost of linear algebra](../01-Background/cost-of-numerical-linear-algebra.ipynb), does not have a particularly high flop-rate.
+Moreover, the total number of flops is $O(nd^2)$, which might be too expensive when $n\gg d \gg 1$.

 ## Iterative Methods